cloudcr0w/cloudcr0w/README.md

 ## 🤝 Let's Connect

-I’m looking for my **first role as a DevOps / Cloud Engineer**, and I’m ready to learn fast, work hard, and bring value from day one.
+I'm actively looking for my **first DevOps / Cloud Engineer position**.
+If you value a fast learner with proven cloud projects and a drive to deliver — let's talk!

 - 📌 [LinkedIn](https://linkedin.com/in/adam-wrona-111ba728b/)
 - 📌 [GitHub](https://github.com/cloudcr0w)

-> "Some people wait for perfect conditions.
+> *"Some people wait for perfect conditions.
-> Others run the script and fix what's broken."
+> Others run the script and fix what's broken."*
-> – unknown
+> – unknown legend 😄
-> - XD